rli012/BLUPHAT/README.md

 * With the computationally efficient BLUP-HAT methodology, we demonstrated that (1) prediction models using expression of a large number of genes selected from transcriptome outperformed the clinically employed tests which only consider a small number of major genes, and (2) the integration of other omics data (i.e., miRNAs) in the model will further increase the predictability

-* We developd a novel Stepwise Forward Selection BLUPHAT (SFS-BLUPHAT) method to search multi-omics data for all possible predictor vairables for predicting RFS of PCa patients.
+* We developd a novel Stepwise Forward Selection BLUPHAT (SFS-BLUPH) method to search multi-omics data for all possible predictor vairables for predicting RFS of PCa patients.
 The gene/miRNA signatures derived from the TCGA dataset and the methodology have been successfully validated uisng 6 independent cohorts.

 ### About the repository